faosorios/fastmatrix/README.md

 install.packages("fastmatrix")
 ```

-Alternatively, you can download the source as a tarball or as a zip file.
+Alternatively, you can download the source as a tarball (.tar.gz file).
 Unpack this file (thereby creating a directory named, fastmatrix) and install the package source by executing (at the console prompt)
 ```
 R CMD INSTALL fastmatrix
 ```